mdevilliers/redishappy/readme.md

 The packages are then at - $GOPATH/src/github.com/redishappy/build

-The vagrant box also installs HAProxy for smoke testing.
+The vagrant box also installs HAProxy, Docker and https://github.com/mdevilliers/docker-rediscluster for manual testing.

 ### Defaults